SquareBracketAssociates/UpdatedPharoByExample/README.md

 Please send any comments, suggestions, or questions to the [pharo-dev](http://lists.pharo.org/mailman/listinfo/pharo-users_lists.pharo.org) mailing list (see also the [Get Help](http://www.pharo.org/community) section of [Pharo.org](http://www.pharo.org/)).

+### Style Guide
+Please keep in mind the following:

+* When possible, hard-wrap lines at 80 characters (e.g. `Meta-Q` in Emacs, `Cmd-Alt-Q` in Atom).
+This is a common open-source documentation convention, and helps with viewing GitHub-generated diffs.
+    However, due to Pillar limitations, ordered and unordered list elements must be on a single line to be correctly parsed.
+Those can be left un-wrapped.

 ## Latest Builds

 The latest versions of *Updated Pharo by Example* can be found at the following sites: